-The additional costs listed are those you could reasonably expect to incur during your studies and are for items not covered by the standard tuition fee.
-These could be materials, text books, travel, clothing, software or printing.
+Additional costs are for items you could need during your studies that aren't covered by the standard tuition fee.
+These could be materials, textbooks, travel, clothing, software or printing.

-- Tariff points: 128
+- Tariff points: 120

-- EDEXCEL (BTEC) Diploma: To include six units in Biology, Human Biology or PE.
 Examples of BTEC units that meet our Biology/PE requirement include: Fitness Testing for Sport and Exercise Science, Sports Nutrition, Sports Injuries, Sports and Exercise Massage, Fitness Training and Programming, Principles of Anatomy and Physiology in Sport, The Physiology of Fitness, Psychology of Sports Performance and Applied Sport and Exercise Physiology.

 We require evidence of recent assessed academic study within the last three years.

-If you don't meet the entry requirements of this course, you may be eligible for the Health Professions Foundation Year which can qualify you for the full degree.
+If you don't meet the entry requirements of this course, you may be eligible for the Health Professions Foundation Year.

-If you are offered a place, you will be required to complete a questionnaire and must be prepared to undergo a medical examination.
-You will also be required to confirm your status in respect of a number of infectious diseases and immunisations (tuberculosis, measles, mumps, rubella, chicken pox, varicella, hepatitis B, hepatitis C, HIV antibodies) and be prepared to have all required vaccinations.
-If your vaccinations are not up-to-date this will affect your ability to continue on the course.
-If you have any concerns with regards to vaccinations please raise this at the point of application.
+If you are offered a place on one of our health and social care programmes, you will be required to complete a questionnaire and must be prepared to undergo a medical examination.
+You will also be required to confirm your status in respect of a number of infectious diseases (tuberculosis, measles, mumps, rubella, chicken pox, varicella, hepatitis B, hepatitis C, HIV antibodies, Covid-19) and be prepared to have all required vaccinations.
+Please note that the list of required vaccinations may change, in response to advice from the Department of Health.